Gello: Corporeal and phantom forms

 Although reports of Gello's behavior are consistent, her nature is less determinate.
 In the 7-8th century, John of Damascus equated the gello with the stryggai that sometimes appeared in spirit form while at other times had solid bodies and wore clothing.

 The strix could be regarded an "unclean spirit" (akátharton pneuma) subject to demonic excorcism, according to an exorcism text recorded by 17th century writer Allatius.
 A woman could also be regarded as being a gello by the populace, but the charges were dismissed in an ecclesiastical trial c.
 8th century.
 The orthodox theology of the Church, expounded by Psellos or Ignatius, held that a woman's gendered nature precluded her from turning into a demon, since a demon was officially considered sexless.
-Johnston prefers to use the Greek word aōros or aōrē, "untimely dead" (Note: aōros being a term employed by Zenobius and Hesychius.) for this form of transgressive or liminal soul or entity, finding the usual phrase "child-killing demon" to be misleading.
+Johnston prefers to use the Greek word aōros or aōrē (Note: aōros being a term employed by Zenobius and Hesychius.) for this form of transgressive or liminal soul or entity, finding the usual phrase "child-killing demon" to be misleading.